Perturbation theory for the $\Phi^4_3$ measure, revisited with Hopf algebras: Borel resummation

 \section{Borel resummation}

-In this section, we examine the question of whether the asymptotic expansion~\eqref{eq:cumulant}, though not convergent, can nevertheless be related to a convergent quantity.
+In this section, we examine the question of whether the perturbative expansion~\eqref{eq:cumulant}, though not convergent, can nevertheless be related to a convergent quantity.
 A positive answer to this question can be given thanks to the theory of Borel summation.
 This fact has been known in quantum field theory for quite a while, though first proofs of Borel summability for the $\Phi^4_2$ and $\Phi^4_3$ model~\cite{Eckmann_Magnen_Seneor_75,Magnen_Seneor_77} were quite difficult.
-Here we show that with modern analytical tools, which combine Hopf-algebraic methods, an improved Borel summation result by Sokal~\cite{Sokal80}, and a decomposition originally obtained by Hepp in~\cite{Hepp66}, the proof of Borel summability can be simplified considerably.
-The analytical arguments are strongly based on the presentation in~\cite{Hairer_BPHZ}, made more quantitative in~\cite{Berglund_Bruned_19}.
+In fact, to the best of our knowledge, this question is still open in the case of~$\Phi^4_3$ in infinite volume.

-We start in Section~\ref{ssec:zerodim} by presenting the main ideas of Borel summation, and the result by Sokal, in the case of the zero-dimensional $\Phi^4$ model, whose partition function is simply an integral over $\R$.
+Here we show that modern analytical tools, which combine Hopf-algebraic methods and a decomposition originally obtained by Hepp in~\cite{Hepp66}, allow for a clean formulation and simplified proof of the \emph{remainder bounds}, the first from a set of two sufficient conditions in an improved Borel summation result by Sokal~\cite{Sokal80}.
+However, as already mentioned in the introduction, our proof requires a relatively strong moment bound, see Remark~\ref{rmk:conditions_sokal} below.
+The second condition for Sokal's result, \emph{local analyticity}, is assumed true to begin with.
+Our arguments for the remainder bounds are strongly based on the presentation in~\cite{Hairer_BPHZ} which was made more quantitative in~\cite{Berglund_Bruned_19}.
+We start in Section~\ref{sec:watson_sokal} by presenting the main ideas of Borel summation, in particular Sokal's result, and then apply it in Section~\ref{ssec:zerodim} to the zero-dimensional $\Phi^4$ model, whose partition function is simply an integral over $\R$.
 See also~\cite{Rivasseau_09} for a more detailed account of various resummation techniques for that model.
-Then we show in Section~\ref{ssec:dimthree} how these methods can be extended to the three-dimensional case, using in particular methods introduced by Hepp.
+Then we show in Section~\ref{ssec:dimthree} how \emph{some} of these ideas can be extended to the three-dimensional case, using in particular methods introduced by Hepp.